Tools & Workflow

 • Better for fundamentals than high-level strategy

-Our Take: Best for solo designers and rapid feedback.
+Our take: Best for solo designers and rapid feedback.
 Great complement to human critique.

 🎓